geeksblabla/geeksblabla.com/blablas/ep45/index.md

 1:34 - Angular SSG and SSR.

-1:38 - How to organize your Angular project.
+1:38 - How to organize your Angular projects?

-1:49 - Testing For Angular.
+1:49 - Testing Angular applications.

 1:57 - QA.